bibliopolitica/bibliopolitica.org/site/pages/about/project.md

 Many thanks to Pablo Gonzalez, Continuing Lecturer, Chicana/o Studies Program and Ethnic Studies for recording with us and giving permission to record the oral histories with staff in the Ethnic Studies ChangeMaker Podcast Studio.

-Thanks to NYU Libraries Office of Budget and Finance team for your generous guidance and administrative support
+Thanks to NYU Libraries Office of Budget and Finance team for your generous guidance and administrative support.

   </div>
   <div class="lg:basis-2/5 lg:pl-4 lg:pt-12 basis-full">